 google_counter

-Brain Cancer Treatment - New Treatment for Brain Cancer
+Brain Cancer Treatment - New Treatment of Brain Cancer

 Brain Cancer Treatment – Full Guide: All New Brain Cancer Treatment Options

-Globally, the incidence of glioblastoma varies, with estimates ranging from 3.19 to 4.17 cases per 100,000 person-years.
-In the United States alone, over 12,000 new cases are diagnosed annually.
-The median age at diagnosis is around 64 years, and the disease is slightly more common in men than in women.
+When taking a look at global statistics, the incidence of glioblastoma can vary: estimates range from 3.19 to 4.17 cases per 100,000 person-years [34].
+As for the median age at diagnosis, it is around 64 years; the disease is slightly more common in men than in women.

-The prognosis for GBM remains poor.
-The average survival time post-diagnosis is approximately 12 to 18 months, with only about 5% of patients surviving beyond five years.
+Unfortunately, we want to note that the prognosis for GBM is poor.
+The average survival time post-diagnosis is approximately 12 to 18 months.
+Only about 5% of patients survive beyond five years [5].

 Send request for treatment